Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 | `master01.domjudge` | `192.168.218.1` |
 | `google.com` | one of Google's public IP, e.g. `216.58.200.46` |

-### Firewall
+## Firewall

 After setting up the DNS, I ran into a weird problem.
 I could access the DNS service on the same computer but not other computers. `sudo systemctl status dnsmasq` seemed fine. `journalctl` didn't report any thing weird.
 Checking port status with `sudo netstat -antup`, `dnsmasq` was also listening on the desired port.
 Using `nmap` to check open ports on the DNS host from other computers didn't showed any trace of DNS service.
 I was so confused.
 An idea then flashed through my mind.
 Maybe it was the firewall blocking the packages.
 I tried to get some information with `firewall-cmd --list-all-zones`, but it replied that `firewalld` is not running!
 I was shocked because I didn't disable or stop `firewalld` and it'd be extremely dangerous if no firewall was running.
 Fortunately, `iptables` was up and doing its job.
 I then discovered that `os_firewall_use_firewalld=True` should be set in the Openshift host file for it to enforce `firewalld` instead of `iptables`.
+While it is recommended to use `firewalld`, `iptables` is the default.

-#### Allow DNS Queries with `iptables`
+### Allow DNS Queries with `iptables`

 I was tricked by `iptables` because of its rule ordering.
 The rules are evaluated from top to bottom.
 Whenever a rule is matched, the corresponding action will be done and no further rules will be used.
 Thus, if the chain has `DROP all -- any any anywhere anywhere`, appending `ACCEPT all -- any any anywhere anywhere` will have utterly no effect.
 The right way of doing this is:
 1. Check `iptables` with line numbers annotated: `sudo iptables -L -v --line-numbers`
 2. Insert the new `ACCEPT` rule before the `DROP all` rule: `iptables -I [chain name] [line number] [stuff to accept] -j ACCEPT`.
-For example, `iptables -I INPUT 7 -p tcp --sport 53 -j ACCEPT`
+For example, `sudo iptables -I INPUT 7 -p tcp --sport 53 -j ACCEPT`

+### Allow DNS Queries with `firewalld`

+There is always a good reason behind when a software is frequently being recommended.
+In this case, running `sudo firewall-cmd --add-service=dns --permanent && sudo firewall-cmd reload` will do the job.

-## Debugging Installation Issues
+# Debugging Installation Issues

 The DNS settings above was formed after many tries.
 Prior to that, I had have met several problems with this host mapping.
 There were some ways I used to find out the underlying issues: